 As you can see from the picture, each potato piece looks very dry.
 Also, remove the skin from 2 garlic cloves and smash them with the flat side of a wide kitchen knife.

 Shake the pan and toss the potatoes to brown on another side.
+Add 2 sprigs of fresh rosemary.
 Season with salt and pepper.
 Lower the flame to medium-high and continue cooking for 20ish minutes, stirring frequently.
 Soon you will be able to easily pierce the potato cubes with a knife and the potato pieces start to turn a golden color.

-Drain the potatoes on paper towels before immediately serving.
+Drain the potatoes on paper towels and salt and pepper to taste.
+Serve immediately.
 Makes 4 servings.